Student Right to Know

 Graduation Rates for Students Receiving Athletically Related Student Aid

-(Mid will start reporting on this after 2016)
+(Mid will start reporting on this after 2023)

 Transfer-out Rates for Students Receiving Athletically Related Student Aid

-(Mid will start reporting on this after 2016)
+(Mid will start reporting on this after 2023)

 Intercollegiate Athletic Program Participation Rates and Financial Support Data (Equity in Athletics Disclosure Act)

-Voter Registration Forms (Available at Information Desk in both Harrison and Mt.
-Pleasant)
+Voter Registration Forms (Available in Student Services)